-This picture guide is meant to be used by participating Fish Count groups to hone their fish identification skills prior to their survey, or to help clear up confusion when discussing group findings.
-It cannot replace a good field book, but it may help you to recognise what these species look like in the water.
+This picture guide can be used by participating Fish Count groups to hone their fish identification skills prior to their survey, or to help clear up confusion when discussing what the group found after a survey.
+It cannot replace a good field book (see page 4), but it may help you to recognise what these species look like in the water.

 If you're not sure about a fish you saw, have a look in this booklet to see if the depth, habitat and description matches up with what you encountered on your snorkel or dive.
-If a fish only occurs in shallow waters within seagrass beds, you probably didn't see it on a reef at 40 metres down.
+If a fish only lives in shallow waters and within seagrass beds, you probably didn't see it on a reef at 40 metres down.

 As always we encourage you to take as many photos as possible!
-Photos can be uploaded to the Atlas of Living Australia/Redmap to confirm sightings, especially of unusual species/species outside their known range, and can be used to help identify what your group discovered on the day.
+Photos can be uploaded to the Atlas of Living Australia when adding your survey online.
+You can also submit photos to Redmap to confirm sightings of unusual species/species outside their known range, and can be used to help identify what your group discovered on the day.
 Contact fishcount@vnpa.org.au if you'd like to borrow an underwater camera for your event.